qxxst/bitburner/docs/home.md

 If there is no server with the given name, no value will be returned.
 ## hacknet.js
-Used to automatically purchase and upgrade hacknet nodes until a given threshold of nodes has been reached.
+Used to automatically purchase and upgrade hacknet nodes until a given threshold of nodes have been fully upgraded.
 Also automatically run as part of `startup.js`.
 ### Usage
 `run hacknet.js`
 ## nuke.js